How to Select, Inspect, and Test Insulated Tools

 This type of electrician training is essential for anyone responsible for maintaining PPE.
 For a deeper dive into the tool itself, see our guide on how to use a megohmmeter.

 It’s important to distinguish this from testing larger equipment.
-While the principles are similar, testing hot sticks often requires a specialized hot stick tester capable of performing wet tests at 75kV per foot, as specified in OSHA 1910.269.
+While the principles are similar, testing hot sticks is done with specialized wet-test equipment at high voltages in accordance with ASTM F711, manufacturer guidance, and employer/utility practices; OSHA 1910.269 requires testing in accordance with applicable standards and manufacturer’s instructions.
 Hand tools fall under a different category of live-line tool testing.

 Best Practices for Tool Care and Use